skyzyx/rg35xx-garlicos-macos-instructions/README.md

 ## Coming soon

 * Installing Garlic OS on your Anbernic RG35XX using macOS (multi-card setup)
-* Finding and adding the correct BIOS files to Garlic OS on the Anbernic RG35XX so that you can play ROMs
 * Configuring Garlic OS and Retroarch on the Anbernic RG35XX for optimal use
 * Configuring new _consoles_ under the Console menu in Garlic OS for the Anbernic RG35XX
 * Creating a custom bootscreen for Garlic OS for the Anbernic RG35XX using macOS